Ten skills you'll gain from working in part-time retail jobs

 More advice on how to get the graduate job you want

-Our advice articles on the skills you need to apply for a graduate career will also be relevant to you if you want to showcase the competencies you’ve developed from shop work in an application for a career in a different area.
+Our advice articles on the skills you need to apply for a graduate career will also be relevant to you if you want to showcase the competencies you’ve developed from retail work in an application for a career in a different area.